Erreur32/nginx-proxy-manager-Bash-API/README.md

   --host-ssl-disable 🆔                   Disable SSL, HTTP/2, and HSTS for a proxy host

-  --cert-list                             List ALL SSL certificates --cert-show     domain Or 🆔            List SSL certificates filtered by [domain name] (JSON) --cert-delete   domain Or 🆔 [--purge]  Delete Certificate for the given 'domain' (--purge also removes on-disk files) --cert-download 🆔 [output_dir] [cert_name]
+  --cert-list                             List ALL SSL certificates --cert-show     domain Or 🆔            List SSL certificates filtered by [domain name] (add --json for raw JSON) --cert-delete   domain Or 🆔 [--purge]  Delete Certificate for the given 'domain' (--purge also removes on-disk files) --cert-download 🆔 [output_dir] [cert_name]
                                           Download certificate as ZIP with fallback support